 Furthermore, this lube can also be used with latex condoms.
 When you are not in a monogamous relationship, condoms should be advised, because of the increased risks on STIs and STDs.

 And, what I personally find very important, even though it says ‘relaxing’, this product doesn’t contain numbing ingredients like lidocain or benzocain.
-These are ingredients that make the skin numb and are often used in ‘relaxing’ lubes.
+These are ingredients that make the skin numb and are often used in some ‘relaxing’ lubes.
 I am strongly against that, because it is best when your body tells you when it hurts (and you should probably slow things down to prevent damaging the anal walls).
 Instead, Pjur Backdoor Relaxing Silicone Glide contains jojoba and Amyris to relax the muscles and to soothen the skin.
 These are natural ingredients, that are often used in moisturizing cosmetic products.

 There is not much unboxing to do with a lube.
 Yet, there are a few things that strike me when looking at the packaging of this Pjur product.
 It contains a number of logo’s of quality certificates, such as the German ‘Dermatest’ and the CE-mark.

-But what surprised me at first, was that the bottle has a screw cap and not some kind of dosing system.
+But what surprised me (at first), was that the bottle has a screw cap and not some kind of dosing system.
 That was disappointing, until I read that Pjur actually gave it much thought.
 A pump system has the major disadvantage that bacteria can stay behind in the system, causing your lube to perish.

 The ‘test drive’